georgiesamaha/MyDockerfiles/README.md

 **4. Add any dependencies that your application needs**

-To work out what is needed, look at install scripts or Dockerfile templates provided by the tool's developer.
+To work out what dependencies are needed, look at install scripts or Dockerfile templates provided by the tool's developer.

 **5. Configure any environment variables or other settings**